rxaviers/cldrjs/doc/bundle_lookup_matcher.md

 All instances above obviously matches the same `en` bundle.
 Because, (a) `en` is the default content for `en-US` and (b) `en-US` is the default content for `en-Latn-US`.

-What happens if the requested locale includes unicode extensions?
+What happens if the requested locale includes [Unicode extensions][]?

 ```javascript
 var en = new Cldr( "en-US-u-cu-USD" );